brianlam38/AWS-Certified-Security-Specialty/Chapter 5 - Data Protection With VPCs.md

 * Bottlenecks: single instance, single availability zone, limited network throughout.
 * The amount of traffic that NAT instances can support depends on instance size.
 You must increase instance size if more throughout is required.
 * Reliant on a single OS, any crashes = no internet access for any servers in the private subnet.
-* High availility requires using Autoscaling Groups, multiple subnets in different AZs and scripts to automate failover = pain in the ass.
+* High availability requires using Autoscaling Groups, multiple subnets in different AZs and scripts to automate failover = pain in the ass.
 * Bad design in general to use NAT instances, as it can get complex to make it work efficiently.
 * __AWS new feature NAT gateway now should replace the use of a single NAT instances.__